Free 60-Day Trial

 What's a Component Template?

-Large organizations typically have a large number of devices
+Large organizations typically have a large number of entities

 that are identical (such as utility electric meters).
 It makes no